Regional Institute of Education, Bhubaneswar

-Regional Institute of Education, Bhubaneswar a constituent unit of National Council of Educational Research and Training, New Delhi, caters to the educational needs of teachers of Eastern Indian region.
-It provides academic and technical support to the state of Odisha, West Bengal, Bihar, Jharkhand, Assam, Arunachal Pradesh, Sikkim, Manipur, Mizoram, Meghalaya, Tripura, Nagaland and Andaman and Nicobar Islands.
+Regional Institute of Education, Bhubaneswar is a constituent unit of National Council of Educational Research and Training, New Delhi, caters to the educational needs of teachers of Eastern Indian region.
+It provides academic and technical support to the state of Odisha, West Bengal, Bihar, Jharkhand and Andaman and Nicobar Islands.
 The institute act as a regional resource centre for all areas of education, especially school education.
 UNESCO Bangkok has declared Regional Institute of Education, Bhubaneswar as a resource centre for ICT.